 Students Returning to Campus after COVID-19 Quarantine and Isolation

-We are excited that you have been released from quarantine (possible exposure to COVID-19) or isolation (tested positive for COVID-19).
-Below are six steps that you can follow to ease your transition back to full campus participation.
+If you have been released from quarantine (possible exposure to COVID-19) or isolation (tested positive for COVID-19), there are six steps that you can follow you to ease your transition back to full campus participation.

 Step 1: Communicate with the Champaign-Urbana Public Health District